rgknp/AIDayLabs/lab03.0-bootcamp-pre-requisites/0_README.md

 # Setting up for the bootcamp

 The following steps will get us up and running for the bootcamp.
 These activities take about 2.5 hours in total and should be completed **prior to attending** the bootcamp.
 Failure to do so will result in falling behind during the workshop and divert time and attention from the material covered throughout the bootcamp.
-As proof of completion the below steps, bring the "Web Service ID" code (described below) to sign in at the bootcamp.

 ##  What we will need for this workshop: